gvwilson/thirdbit/src/fiction/in-heck/index.md

 from a garden shed to something half the size of the Roos' house arranged in a circle around a black charging post.

-Docker was using a heavy brush to clean the muck out of Crusher's treads when he arrived.
+Dockety was using a heavy brush to clean the muck out of Crusher's treads when he arrived.
 "It says you are better at this than any bot,"
 Dockety told Gumption.
 "Even better than this one."